feast-dev/feast/docs/getting-started/quickstart.md

 from datetime import timedelta

-from feast import Entity, FeatureService, FeatureView, Field, FileSource, ValueType from feast.types import Float32, Int64
+from feast import Entity, FeatureService, FeatureView, Field, FileSource from feast.types import Float32, Int64

 # Read data from parquet files.
 Parquet is convenient for local development mode.
 For